keep-network/sortition-pools/docs/in-depth.md

   }
   return chosenOperator
 }
-chooseOperator({"Alice": 20, "Bob": 30, "Carol": 40, "David": 50})
+chooseOperator({"Alice": 30, "Bob": 20, "Carol": 40, "David": 50})
 ```

 In english, we figure out the total weight of the pool, and then generate a
 random number in `[0, totalWeight)`.
 Then, we assign a sort of cumulative
 distribution to each of the operators: Alice is picked if that random number is
-in `[0, 20)`, Bob is picked if the random number is in `[20, 50)`, Carol is
+in `[0, 30)`, Bob is picked if the random number is in `[20, 50)`, Carol is
 picked if the random number is in `[50, 90)`, and David is picked if the random
 number is in `[90, 140)`.

 Say our random number was 64.
 We know that's in Carol's range, but how do we
 determine that?
-First, we check if 64 > Alice's 20, and it isn't, so we
+First, we check if 64 > Alice's 30, and it isn't, so we
-subtract 20 from 64 and move to Bob.
-Bob's 30 still isn't greater than the
+subtract 30 from 64 and move to Bob.
+Bob's 20 still isn't greater than the
-remaining 44, so we subtract 30 and move to Carol.
+remaining 34, so we subtract 20 and move to Carol.
 Carol's 40 is greater than
 the remaining 14 so we're finished.

 If we need to generate `numOperators` amount of operators, then we just loop: